DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-28-changing-how-induction-tutors-add-themselves-as-a-mentor.md

 We removed an option for induction tutors to add themselves as a mentor.

 Induction tutors can still add themselves as a mentor using the normal “add mentor” flow, but we now present them with an interstitial page to remind them of the difference between the two roles.

+This change was made to the live service on 28 September 2023.

 ## The issue